EU-Canada Trade Doomed to Fail After Walloon Parliament Rejects CETA by Sharmini Peries and Nick Dearden (The Real News Network)

 As the pressures of capitalist expansion have picked up in the neoliberal era, so too has the recourse to force in an effort to subdue indigenous resistance…

 Canada’s stance toward Israel should be situated within its overall security agenda.
-As Canadian capital continues its domestic and international expansion we can expect the aggressive security policy developments continue, both with foreign partners and unilaterally where necessary.
+As Canadian capital continues its domestic and international expansion we can expect the aggressive security policy developments to continue, both with foreign partners and unilaterally where necessary.
 Militarism goes hand in hand with imperialist ambitions.
 Whether it is defending investments, challenging rogue states or intervening in failed states, the Canadian ruling class is preparing for ongoing asymmetric conflicts in the Global South and indigenous territories at home.
 Coups, military invasions and occupations, pacification programs against people who do not acquiesce with the imperialist order, and political support for compliant countries with wretched human rights records are now key ingredients of Canadian foreign policy.